clojurists-together/clojuriststogether.org/content/news/2024/Q3 2024 Call for Proposals.md

 -	For 3rd party libraries that have commits, but no releases, or even open pull releases to fix issues are released!
 -	kotlin interop, scala interop
 -	Get rid of the perceived lack of adoption, bring companies before the curtain who use clojure.
--	Helping innovation like squintjs/cherry, or something similar, to strenghen the ClojureScript runtime story.
+-	Helping innovation like squintjs/cherry, or something similar, to strengthen the ClojureScript runtime story.
 -	CT has funded people to be present on Slack and share expertise.
 A live answer is very nice, but the goodness will diminish as soon as funding stops, and completely vanish if Slack ceases to renew the free enterprise status.
 In a word, when the music stops there will not even be records to replay.
 What is a potential solution?
 -	 I notice many of the questions recur, over and over and over again.
 They are literally FAQs.
 Could CT encourage contributing to a FAQ?
 -	 ClojureDart will be big: very big.
 As a toy, it is already impressive.
 My app came out super on mobile phones & tolerable as a website, totally bypassing the self-inflicted agonies of Javascript.
 CLJD is still missing a few key things - or maybe just multimethods - that a lot of Clojure software depends on.
 Soon as that obstacle is past, I predict a tsunami of interest in CLJD-adapted CLJC of many Clojure libraries.
 Clojurists Together may have a part in adapting long-stable libraries, in service of possibly really putting Clojure 'on the map', leapfrogging the labor quagmire of JS/CLJS while reusing tons of software already written for the JVM/JS hosts!"